Pressure Forming Machines.

 Pressure forming is particularly valuable for packaging applications where shelf appeal matters, automotive interior components that need a Class A surface finish, and any application where the formed part must visually match injection-molded quality without the associated tooling costs and lead times.

-AM Series — Roll-Fed Pressure Forming.
+AM Series — Thin Gauge Roll-Fed Forming.

 AM-V (Vacuum Forming)